calepayson/climbing_hub/about.md

 The second best way to get better at climbing is by immersing yourself in the sport.
-Hanging out with folks that climb, reading books on it, or watching videos on it will all help you get more familiar with all aspects climbing vocabulary, verabally, mentally and physically.
+Hanging out with folks that climb, reading books on it, or watching videos on it will all help you get more familiar with all aspects climbing vocabulary, verbally, mentally and physically.

 We've put together some of our favorite climbing videos.
 This collection is by no means comprehensive but we think it's a great place to start if you're new